kenjibailly/paimon_discord_bot/Readme.md

 <summary>🛠️ Open for installation steps</summary>

 Install and run ComfyUI, I'm not going to explain how to do this, there are a lot of different ways.
 The workflow is made to generate anime images.
-If you want to use another model or tweak the steps / dimensions, go to commands/create-image.js and edit `const workflow`.
+If you want to use another model or tweak some options, you can change the workflow in the AI folder.

 Download Pony Diffusion V6 XL: https://civitai.com/models/257749/pony-diffusion-v6-xl